davidkorea/linux/5_linux_virtualization/009_KVM_ovs_network.md

 # KVM comprehensive network based on Open vSwitch

 # 3. 不同物理机上的VM VLAN 通信- GRE (2 Hosts)
+**All the operations are based on STEP2，inlcuding DHCP and the peer net interface between 2 switches located in 2 physical nodes**

 - Node1
   - VM1  --- VLAN1
   - VM2  -.-.-.-.-.-.-.-.-.- VLAN2